A303 road: Route

 The A303 is of a lower standard west of Ilminster.
 It passes through the Blackdown Hills as a narrow road following the contours of the land, with the exception of a dual-carriageway bypass of Marsh.
 The road ends joining the A30 at the Devonshire Inn junction.
 Devon County Council has stated the road is about 60% of a modern standard, while the remainder is unimproved.

-The A303 roughly parallels the West of England line, which competes for long-distance traffic.
+The A303 roughly parallels the route of the West of England line, a railway line also connecting London with Honiton.
 Although the A303 as a whole is designed to be part of a route from London to Exeter, a popular alternative is to take the M4 motorway to Bristol, followed by the M5.
 This is a high-quality motorway route throughout, but a considerably longer distance.

 History

 Early history

 Parts of the A303, such as the section past Stonehenge, have been a right of way for people, wagons, and later motor vehicles for millennia.
 Portions of it follow the Harrow Way, an ancient trackway across Wessex that is one of Britain's oldest roads, reportedly being used as long ago as 3,000 BC.
 Other sections run on part of the Fosse Way, a Roman road between Exeter and Lincoln constructed around 49 AD.

 A section of the A303 around Weyhill, west of Andover, runs alongside a ditch thought to be constructed during the Bronze Age.
 Several historic roads converged at Weyhill, which is believed to have hosted a popular market since the Middle Ages, eventually becoming one of the most important in England by the 19th century.
 (Note: The once-popular working class custom of wife selling was thought to be practiced regularly at Weyhill.)
 The market closed in the 1950s.